iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > I am deleting this app.
 I get 6 or more notifications a day when we are getting 2-4 inches of snow.
 It wakes me in the middle of the night to update when I have already recieved the same notification before.
 It's too bad, I liked getting the bitter windchill warning.
 If the weather was serious it would be fine but I don't consider 4 inches of snow a blizzard.<br> :date: __2021-02-22 00:50:48__

-> Into a busy season and it's worse (after weather alert this morning there have been at least 5 false/blank alerts).
-Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
-That's probably FEMA but still seriously downgrades usefulness.
-So problematic that other weather apps are needed for safety.<br> :date: __2021-02-15 23:00:29__

 > Why wasn't there an alert when the POTUS called the state of emergency for DC?
 He even mentioned FEMA for receiving info yet crickets feo FEMA.
 Z Typical government restrictions.
 If they block adding Washington D.C. as an area then they are blocking additional information.
 It will only have the activity they want you to know about.
 New rule for citizens.
 See something say nothing.
 You'll be safer that way.<br> :date: __2021-01-12 21:44:55__

 > Stopped working a few days ago.
 Started sending empty alerts.
 Reinstallation didn't help.
 Wouldn't accept location input.<br> :date: __2021-01-04 15:46:26__